-Depth Range.
-The Depth Range function controls the vertical distance displayed on the graphic area of the display.
-There are nine depth ranges available.
-The top of the range is always 0, or the surface of the water.
-Ranges of 0-5, 0-10, 0-20, 0-40, 0-60, the water.
-The unit tries to maintain the bottom depiction about % down the total range (for example, in 6m (20') of water, the 0-10m (0'-30') range would be selected).
+Using the factory setting of AUTO the 425SX can automatically adjust the depth range depending on the depth of the water.
+The unit tries to maintain the bottom depiction about /3 down the total range (for example, in 6 m (20') of water, the 0-10m (0-30') range would be selected).
 This provides the best display resolution and therefore the best target separation possible.